Joe Sterling

 Physical Profile

-Standing at 6-foot-4 and 180 pounds, Sterling possesses solid positional size for a combo guard.
-His frame allows him to see over smaller defenders and get his shot off effectively.
-While he has good functional strength as a ball-handler, he is noted to have athletic limitations, particularly when it comes to finishing at the rim against elite size and length.
+Listed at 6-foot-4 and 180 pounds, Sterling has solid positional size for a combo guard.
+While he possesses a strong frame, scouting reports note some athletic limitations, particularly when finishing at the rim against elite competition.

 Play Style